-In this Delft Design Lab we look at specific form of the smart city that is emerging upon our relations with autonomous artefacts, the Cities of Things.
+In this Delft Design Lab we look at specific form of the smart city that is emerging upon our relations with autonomous artefacts and the addition of AI to city life; the Cities of Things.

 The smart city is a known concept that is used to indicate how our cities getting more and more connected to the internet, and how sensors are added to the city infrastructure collecting data of the users of the city.
 We see three paradigms in the development of the smart city: the city as a dashboard, the city as intelligent infrastructure and the City of Things.

 The second paradigm is the city as intelligent infrastructure.
 The city infrastructure becomes adaptive using digital technology and the data generated in the city.
 Like smart lighting systems, or like the project of the Roboats of MIT/AMS where floating ‘boats’ can form an ad-hoc bridge.
 The city can become an intelligent actor itself even you can talk back to, like Saskia Sassen described already years ago.